How to Order Your Connecticut Driving Record

 Previous Traffic Violations in Connecticut

 Check driving record details to find out which traffic violations you were convicted of are appearing on your person driving history report.
 In Connecticut, traffic violations remain on your record for 24 months from the point of conviction.
-By obtaining a your driving record, you can verify the information is accurate and up to date.
+By obtaining your driving record, you can verify the information is accurate and up to date.

 Why do I need a copy of my Connecticut driving record?